Realistic quantum network simulation for experimental BBM92 key distribution: Discrete Event Simulation for Quantum Networks

 Discrete event simulation of quantum networks combines a full quantum mechanical treatment of qubits with event-based logic and timing for quantum and classical signals.
 Discrete event quantum network simulators such as SeQUeNCe \cite{sequencepaper}, QuISP \cite{quisp}, NetSquid \cite{netsquid}, and others \cite{QNSimulatorsReview} have accelerated quantum network protocol design.
 For existing discrete event quantum network simulators, quantum memories, qubits, and quantum gates are often highly abstracted from their physical representations or else specific to a given physical implementation.
-In contrast, AQNSim is a quantum network discrete event simulation python package which provides realistic modeling of quantum optics, from Fock states to beam splitters.
+In comparison, AQNSim is a quantum network discrete event simulation Python package which provides realistic modeling of quantum optics with customizable abstraction.
 Depending on the experiment and application, this realism can be critical to accurately modeling qubit behavior in a quantum network.
 For BBM92, hardware specifications like timing jitter, detector dead times, and dark counts all are necessary for accurate modeling of key rates and QBERs and can be incorporated using AQNSim.

-AQNSim can simulate quantum key distribution protocols, entanglement swapping and purification, quantum gates and quantum operators, quantum optical components including beam splitters and waveplates, nonlinear optical processes such as spontaneous down conversion, and more at a user-specified level of abstraction.
+AQNSim can simulate the physics and timing of quantum key distribution protocols, entanglement swapping, quantum gates and quantum operators, quantum optical components including beam splitters and waveplates, and more at a user-specified level of abstraction.
 The event-based nature of AQNSim supports the simulation of classical messages and communication on the network.
 When needed for increased performance, AQNSim also has a multi-shot capability, allowing many measurements to be performed in parallel by calculating the pre-measurement quantum state once and sampling from it many times.

 The discrete event framework of AQNSim enables the accurate and complete simulation of all timestamped events which occur between two communication partners during the BBM92 protocol (see Figure \ref{fig:aqnsim}).
 To simulate BBM92 key exchange, three nodes (Alice, Bob, and the source node) are created within a network, and classical links and fiber links are created and configured appropriately to allow classical and quantum communications between the three nodes.